leopuleo/federico.giac.one/README.md

 3. [CicleCI](https://circleci.com/): code test, static website generation and deployment
 4. [Firebase](https://firebase.google.com/): hosting

-*In alternative of Firebase, the website can be deployed to [Netlify](https://www.netlify.com) by simply pushing code to this repository.*

 ## Requisites
 In order to develop the website you need: